How to Set Up Streaming Video Pause: Complete Guide

 Once you’ve set up the extension:

-- Adjust settings based on what works for your family
+- Adjust settings based on what works for you

-Need help?
-Have suggestions?
-Visit our homepage for support resources and to share your feedback.
-We’re always improving based on what parents tell us.
+Questions or feedback?
+Visit our homepage for support resources.
+We’re constantly improving based on what users tell us.